justotherel/open-meme-library-client/README.md

 ## About the repository

 This repository dedicated to the client-side of the app.
 Made with create-react-app.
+React app is hosted from this repo on Netlify.

 ## All the work on the project is currently frozen